 How did the Seneca Academy kindergarten begin?

 Our school has always offered a balanced educational program that both challenges and nurtures each child.
-We have small classes with experienced teachers who carefully choose activities that are developmentally appropriate and educationally engaging.
+We have small classes with experienced staff who carefully choose activities that are developmentally appropriate and educationally engaging.
 Each child is carefully observed and fully understood by teachers.

-Do you give homework in the Seneca Academy kindergarten?
+Do you give homework in kindergarten?

 What do students do during the day?

-Do the children have classes with any other teachers?
+Do students have classes with other teachers?

-Students spend time each week with our physical education, Spanish, art, and music specialists.
+Our kindergarten students spend time each week with our physical education, Spanish, art, and music specialists.

 Are children prepared for first grade after kindergarten?